-Resident Score Report: Performance on the 250-item test as a whole, and on the 11 individual subtests, is reported as Scaled Scores and Percentile Ranks.
+Resident Score Report: Performance on the 260-item test as a whole, and on the 13 individual subtests, is reported as Scaled Scores and Percentile Ranks.
 These are simply two alternate ways of indicating how well one examinee performs relative to others.
-Developers of the OKAP have decided to use scaled scores to represent a resident's performance relative to all others taking the exam-regardless of training level-and to use percentile ranks to represent a resident's performance relative only to those at one's own level of training (Level 1 = First year, Level 2 = Second year, and Level 3 = Third and Fourth years).
+Developers of the OKAP have decided to use scaled scores to represent a resident's performance relative to all others taking the exam-regardless of training level-and to use percentile ranks to represent a resident's performance relative only to those at one's own level of training.
 Scaled scores and percentile ranks are both derived directly from the "number-correct" or "raw" scores, which is simply equal to the number of items answered correctly.